 V745 Sco 2014 Eruption

-On February 6, 2014 I detected V745 Sco in outburst during an early morning observing session.
-This was the third outburst since discovery in 1937 and the first visual detection of an outburst of V745 Sco!
+On February 6, 2014, I detected V745 Sco in outburst during an early morning observing session.
+This was the third outburst since the discovery in 1937 and the first visual detection of an outburst of V745 Sco!

-The first CCD image was taken by Steve O’ Connor (OCN, St. Georges, Bermuda) shown below at maximum light remotely using the iTel17, Siding Spring, NSW, Australia. (center of image).
+The first CCD image was taken by Steve O’ Connor (OCN, St. Georges, Bermuda) shown below at maximum light remotely using the iTel17, Siding Spring, NSW, Australia. (centre of image).

 Alert Notice 496: Outburst of the recurrent nova V745 Sco

 February 7, 2014